gomzalo/gomzalo/README.md

 **More about me:**

-- 🌱 I’m currently learning TensorFlow.
+- 🌱 Learning and improving .NET.
-- 🤓 I'm learning UiPath and Unity.
+- 🤓 Trying to learn more about CSS.
 - 🎮 On my free time I love playing videogames or watch series.